 Equity in St. Vrain Valley Schools

-Equity is achieved when each and every student has the opportunity to encompass a wide variety of resources, spaces, models, programs, strategies, and highly skilled staff that they need in order to graduate prepared for success after school regardless of race, ethnicity, language, ability, gender, sexual orientation, gender identity, or economic status.
+Equity is achieved when each and every student has access to a wide variety of support, resources, spaces, models, programs, strategies, and highly-skilled staff in order to graduate prepared for success, including all races, ethnicities, languages, religions, abilities, genders, sexual orientations, gender identities, or economic statuses.

-St. Vrain Valley Schools recognizes that excellence requires a commitment to equity and to identifying and addressing practices, policies, and institutional barriers, including institutional racism, that perpetuate opportunity and achievement gaps.
-The district must work endlessly to acknowledge racial and cultural biases and eliminate institutional structures and practices that affect student learning and achievement.
+St. Vrain Valley Schools recognizes that well-being and excellence requires a commitment to equity.
+The district must work endlessly to acknowledge and address structures and practices that impact student safety, well-being, learning, and achievement.

-St. Vrain’s commitment and examples of our work around equity can be seen in the following programs:
+St. Vrain’s commitment and examples of our work can be seen in the following programs:

 For over a decade, St. Vrain has offered high-quality preschool programs in every school community.
 Research has shown that robust and high-quality early childhood education programs is pivotal to ensuring equity and giving students a strong foundation for academic growth and success.